liquidg3/altair/docs/config.md

 });
 ```

-##config api
+##Config API
-These options will sit under any particular environment.
+These options will sit under any particular environment (in your `altair.json`).
 Using this single config, you can control the entire Altair
 environment as well as each and every cartridge and module that is booted.
+See `~/.altair/altair.json` for populated example.

 - `debug`: Passthrough to [visionmedia/debug](https://github.com/visionmedia/debug).
 Putting liquidfire:* will enable logging for only liquidfire: based modules.
 - `stackTraceLimit`: Set directly to Error.stackTraceLimit.
 Longer stack traces make debugging easier, but can be big and slow.
 - `paths`: A key/value pair where key is a single word alias (home, dev, core) and the value is a path on your harddrive.
-- `altairDependencies`: Any Altair dependencies your app has. key is name, value is [semver](https://www.npmjs.org/package/semver) compatible version number
-- `dependencies`: Any node dependencies your app has. key is name, value is [semver](https://www.npmjs.org/package/semver) compatible version number
 - `cartridges`: Since Altair is a simple cartridge loader, most your configuring will be done on a per cartridge basis.